Efroza/R-type/README.md

 <a href="https://img.shields.io/badge/MADE%20WITH-SFML-brightgreen" alt="SFML">
         <img src="https://img.shields.io/badge/MADE%20WITH-SFML-brightgreen" /></a>

 This project is from our advanced C++ knowledge unit.
-It introduced us to networked video game develop- ment, while giving us opportunity to explore in-depth advanced development topics as well as to learn good software engineering practices.
+It introduced us to networked video game develop ment, while giving us opportunity to explore in-depth advanced development topics as well as to learn good software engineering practices.
-Our goal was to implement a multithreaded server and a graphical client for a game called R-Type, using an en- gine of your own design.
+Our goal was to implement a multithreaded server and a graphical client for a game called R-Type, using an en gine of your own design.

 ## R-TYPE - The game